The Flight of the Phoenix (1965 film): Plot

-Towns initially resists Dorfmann's plan, though Renaud sways his opinion, saying activity and hope will help sustain the men's morale.
+Towns initially resists Dorfmann's plan, and is incensed when he learns that it anticipates Gabriele's death before the plane is ready to fly.
+Renaud sways his opinion, saying activity and hope will help sustain the men's morale.
 Dorfmann supervises the reconstruction, while Towns remains skeptical.
-During the work, the fatally-injured Gabriele commits suicide, depressing the men to where they consider abandoning the new plane's construction.
-Dorfmann, caught exceeding his water ration, justifies it, saying he has been the only one working continuously.
-He promises to not do it again but demands everyone work equally hard from then on.
+The mortally-injured Gabriele dies by suicide, depressing the men; they consider abandoning construction of the new plane.
+Dorfmann, caught exceeding his water ration, justifies it, saying that only he has been working continuously.
+He promises to not do it again, but demands everyone work equally hard from then on.

-Standish christens the nearly completed aircraft, "Phoenix", after the mythical bird that is reborn from its own ashes.
-When a band of Arabs camp nearby, Harris and Renaud leave to make contact while the others (and the aircraft) remain hidden.
+Standish dubs the aircraft "Phoenix", after the mythical bird that is reborn from its own ashes.
+When a band of Arabs camp nearby, Harris and Renaud leave to make contact, while the others remain hidden with the aircraft.
 The two men are found murdered the next day.
-Additionally, Towns and Moran are stunned to learn that Dorfmann designs model airplanes rather than full-sized aircraft.
-Dorfmann defends himself, claiming the aerodynamic principles are the same, and many model planes require more exacting designs than full-size aircraft.
-With no other choice, Towns and Moran forge ahead with the plan without telling the others about Dorfmann.
+Towns and Moran are stunned to learn that Dorfmann designs model airplanes rather than full-sized aircraft.
+Dorfmann claims the aerodynamic principles are the same, and many model planes require more exacting designs than full-size aircraft.
+With no other choice, Towns and Moran forge ahead without telling the others about Dorfmann.

-The Phoenix is completed but untested.
+Phoenix is completed.
 Only seven starter cartridges are available to ignite the engine.
 The first four startup attempts are unsuccessful.
-Over Dorfmann's vehement objections, Towns fires the fifth cartridge with the ignition off to clear the engine's cylinders.
-The next startup is successful.
-The men pull the Phoenix to a nearby hilltop, then climb onto the wings.
-When Towns guns the engine, the Phoenix slides down the hill and over a lake bed before taking off.
-After a successful landing at an oasis with a manned oil rig, the men celebrate and Towns and Dorfmann are reconciled.
+Over Dorfmann's objections, Towns fires the fifth cartridge with the ignition off to clear the engine's cylinders.
+The next startup attempt is successful.
+The men pull Phoenix to a hilltop, and climb onto the wings.
+When Towns guns the engine, Phoenix slides down the hill and over a lake bed before taking off.
+After successfully landing at an oasis with a manned oil rig, the men celebrate, and Towns and Dorfmann are reconciled.